rajannpatel/ubuntupbx/deploy-to-gcp.md

 ## Install and configure the gcloud CLI

-This guide assumes the following commands are executed in a Linux environment.
+The following commands must be executed in a Linux terminal.
 On Windows and macOS [Multipass](https://multipass.run/install) provides Linux virtual machines on demand.

 1. Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install)